What is more valuable per gram than gold?

 Plutonium - >£3,600 per gram

-Valuable radioactive metal, but consider watching the Sky TV series “Chernobyl” before thinking of acquiring some.
+Valuable radioactive metal, but consider watching the Sky TV series “Chernobyl” before acquiring some.
 Not put off?
 You can supposedly buy some here.
 Good luck trying to import it legally into the UK.

 Tritium - £24,400 per gram